-BTC Live Price Converter
+BTC to GBP Live Price Converter

 Bitcoin (BTC), founded in 2009 by an anonymous creator with the alias "Satoshi Nakamoto," is the first decentralized cryptocurrency and payment system to achieve widespread adoption.